securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Since draft-foudil-securitytxt-03
 - Added "Hiring" field to the registry section
+- Added an encryption example using a PGP fingerprint (#107)

 Full list of changes can be viewed via the IETF document tracker: https://tools.ietf.org/html/draft-foudil-securitytxt-03